 Overview

-Autoimmune hepatitis is liver inflammation that occurs when your body's immune system turns against liver cells.
-The exact cause of autoimmune hepatitis is unclear, but genetic and enviromental factors appear to interact over time in triggering the disease.
+Autoimmune hepatitis is a liver disease that happens when the body's immune system attacks the liver.
+This can cause swelling, irritation and damage to the liver.
+The exact cause of autoimmune hepatitis is unclear, but genetic and environmental factors appear to interact over time to trigger the disease.

-Untreated autoimmune hepatitis can lead to scarring of the liver (cirrhosis) and eventually to liver failure.
-When diagnosed and treated early, however, autoimmune hepatitis often can be controlled with drugs that suppress the immune system.
+Untreated autoimmune hepatitis can lead to scarring of the liver, called cirrhosis.
+It can also eventually lead to liver failure.
+When diagnosed and treated early, however, autoimmune hepatitis often can be controlled with medicines that suppress the immune system.

-A liver transplant may be an option when autoimmune hepatitis doesn't respond to drug treatments or in cases of advanced liver disease.
+A liver transplant may be an option when autoimmune hepatitis doesn't respond to medicines or liver disease becomes advanced.

 Symptoms

-Signs and symptoms of autoimmune hepatitis vary from person to person and may come on suddenly.
-Some people have few, if any, recognized problems in the early stages of the disease, whereas others experience signs and symptoms that may include:
+Symptoms of autoimmune hepatitis vary from person to person and may come on suddenly.
+Some people have few, if any, recognized problems in the early stages of the disease, whereas others experience symptoms that may include:

 When to see a doctor